 (MS Norwegian Dream) On December 10, 2004, the ship reported a Norovirus outbreak (gastrointestinal illness) with infected 73 passengers (out of 1749, or 9,4%) and 9 crew (out of 744, or 1,2%).
-All sick suffered from Noro virus symptoms (stomach cramps, predominantly vomiting and diarrhea) and were quarantined to their cabins for 48 hours.
+All sick suffered from Norovirus symptoms (stomach cramps, predominantly vomiting and diarrhoea) and were quarantined to their cabins for 48 hours.

-The ship was on 7-day Caribbea cruise (itinerary December 5-12) roundtrip from homeport NOLA New Orleans.
+The ship was on 7-day Caribbean cruise (itinerary December 5-12) roundtrip from homeport NOLA New Orleans.

 (MS Norwegian Dream) On March 22, 2004, the ship suffered an engine problem (broken crankshaft) and had to continue on only one engine.
 The accident resulted in reduced speed and itinerary changes - call ports Funchal (Madeira Island) and Genoa Italy were dropped, and Gibraltar UK was added.

 (MS Norwegian Dream) In August 2002, reportedly the ship experienced an epidemic Norovirus outbreak (gastrointestinal illness) with infected around 15% of all passengers.
-All sick suffered from Noro virus symptoms (predominantly vomiting and diarrhea).
+All sick suffered from Norovirus symptoms (predominantly vomiting and diarrhoea).
 The ship was on 7-day "Baltic Capitals" cruise to ports in Scandinavia and Russia (St Petersburg).

-On the following cruise (itinerary September 10-25) were reported 169 Norovirus passengers.
+On the following cruise (itinerary September 10-25) were reported a total of 169 Norovirus passengers.

 During both illness outbreaks, the ship provided free of charge visits to the onboard infirmary.
 The self-service buffets were closed.
 All sick were quarantined to their cabins.

-(MS Norwegian Dream) On August 24, 1999, while en-route from call port Zeebrügge Belgium to homeport Dover England, the NCL ship collided with the EVERGREEN LINE's container ship Ever Decent (built 1997).
-The cruise vessel sustained bow damage, but was able to continue to Dover under its own power.
+(MS Norwegian Dream) On August 24, 1999, while en-route from the port of Zeebrügge Belgium to homeport Dover England, the NCL ship collided with the EVERGREEN LINE's container ship Ever Decent (built 1997).
+The cruise vessel sustained bow damage but was able to continue to Dover under its own power.